 Then, it’s time to bind the pieces together to create the finished product.
 Each piece is bound together by long strips of lead, and the lead is welded to the glass with solder.
 Cement is then used between the glass pieces and the lead, which ultimately binds the pieces together in one, cohesive panel.

 We hope you’ve enjoyed our little look into the creation of stained glass windows.
-If you’d like to learn more about glass, make sure you take a look at our regularly updated blog, which is full of information.
+If you’d like to learn more about glass wall art and stained glass, make sure you take a look at our regularly updated blog, which is full of information.
 If you’d like to learn more about what we do, feel free to give us a call on 01793 513864, or fill in our online form and we will be in touch.